Strobesstrobes

 • ✓A penetration test moves through five phases: reconnaissance, scanning, exploitation, post-exploitation, and reporting.

-• ✓Reconnaissance and scanning are about mapping the target; tools like nmap, Amass, and Burp Suite do the heavy lifting.
+• ✓Reconnaissance and scanning map the target; tools like Amass, nmap, and Burp Suite do the heavy lifting.

-• ✓Exploitation is where the tester actually breaks in, and post-exploitation measures how far that access reaches.
+• ✓Exploitation is where the tester breaks in, and post-exploitation measures how far that access reaches.

 • ✓Reporting turns raw findings into prioritized, proven, fixable issues mapped to CVSS and business impact.